breezepatel/kcards/Kards10/readme.txt

-// hey hi myself breeze patel
+Hi myself breeze patel we have changed the file on the server
 ==================================================================================================

 KARDS is a modern and clean personal vCard website template.
 It has many cool features found